SteveBarnett/Remixing/_thinking/the-spectrum-of-awareness.md

 - Make sure we have enough time for discussion too.
 - Start disclaimer / note: we're presenting these as four distinct practices, but that's just for convenience.
 Really, they blur into each other, help define each other.
 These four types are the map, not the territory.
 The territory is your experience of them.

+### TODO

+- Finalise blurb
+- Finalise session content
+    - Decide who does what

 ### Agenda ideas

 - Intro, credit